vivid-planet/comet-starter/create-app/README.md

 The following arguments can be passed to customize the project setup:

 - `project-name` (required): Specifies the name of the project.
 It will be used as the directory name for the project.
-- `--no-showcase`: Disables the addition of showcase content in the project.
-- `--showcase`: Adds showcase content to the project.
 - `-v` or `--verbose`: Enables extra console logs for verbose output.
 - `-V` or `--version`: Outputs the version number.
 - `-h` or `--help`: Display help for the command.